 One of the best ways to pay for grad school is to let your employer pay for it on your behalf!
 There are several companies that pay for grad school in hopes of attracting top talent.

 For example, Deloitte promises that any employees who pursue their graduate degree will have a senior consultant position waiting for them upon their return.
 And for those who do return, Deloitte will provide full tuition reimbursement after two full years of work.

 Intel offers its employees tuition reimbursement of up to $50,000 per program.
 And Ford’s Education Tuition Assistance Plan (ETAP) will provide up to $6,000 of tuition prepayment for employees pursuing masters and PhD degrees (as well as associates and bachelors degrees).

 You don’t have to come up with all the ideas for how to pay for grad school on your own.
 Don’t be afraid to talk to school counselors and financial aid officers about your situation.
 They may know of several financial aid opportunities that you’d be a perfect fit for.

 You may also want to consider sitting down with a personal finance advisor or a credit counselor.
 And don’t forget that you can set up a pre-debt consultation at any time with one of Student Loan Planner®’s certified consultants.

 Plan a course schedule that makes sense for you financially.
 For instance, instead of having a few classes scattered throughout the week, try to schedule several on the same day.
 Vicki Cook from Women Who Money said that this strategy gave her free days in between classes, which allowed her to work a part-time job.

 Another strategy would be to choose an accelerated program so that you’re in school for a shorter amount of time.
-Cutting out a year or more of tuition and room-and-board expenses could make a big difference in the amount of student debt you end up with.
+Cutting out a year or more of tuition and living expenses could make a big difference in the amount of student debt you end up with.
 Plus, you’ll enter the workforce (and start making money) sooner.